alttester/AltTester-Unity-SDK/Docs/source/pages/known-issues.rst

 ``wasPressedThisFrame`` and ``wasReleasedThisFrame*``.
 Use ``isPressed`` instead.

-**Affects**: AltUnity Tester v1.7.1, v1.7.2, AltTester Unity SDK v1.8.*, v2.0.x
+**Affects**: AltUnity Tester v1.7.1, v1.7.2, AltTester® Unity SDK v1.8.*, v2.0.x

-Player Input is not working when connected to AltTester Unity SDK/Desktop
+Player Input is not working when connected to AltTester® Unity SDK/Desktop
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Problem**: Player Input is not working in the instrumented build when
-connected to the tests or to AltTester Desktop.
+connected to the tests or to AltTester® Desktop.

 **Affects**: All input actions created with the New Input System for app
 objects.
 The New Input System actions for UI objects are not affected, as well